 Samaritan House is also a distribution center for Macomb County Community Services Agency (MCCSA).
 MCCSA provides emergency food through their Macomb Food Program.
 The criteria to access the Macomb Food Program requires only that a person be a Macomb County resident and have an emergency need for food.
 The person in need of emergency food must call United Way information/referral 2-1-1 (or 1-800-552-1183).
 Once approved, arrangements can be made to receive commodity food orders through Samaritan House for those residing in our service area.

 As an independent Christian organization, Samaritan House is not bound to governmental restrictions regarding miscellaneous assistance.
-When a client has a need that may not fall within other specified boundaries, Samaritan House can consider that need.
+When a client has a need that may not fall within other specified categories, Samaritan House can consider that need.
 We have been able to assist with water well pumps, structural repairs to dwellings, medical needs, and furnace and water heater repair or replacement.
 Much of this assistance is given in cooperation with other agencies.